msc0953/scoop-setup/README.md

 Provides a common installation of scoop, and essential development utilities.

-# What is scoop?
+### What is scoop?

-(Scoop)[http://scoop.sh] is a dependency manager primarily for dev tools, like NodeJS, JDK, IDEs.
+[Scoop](http://scoop.sh) is a dependency manager primarily for dev tools, like NodeJS, JDK, IDEs.

-# How to use it
+### How to use it

-- Open powershell
+- Open powershell with administrative privilages (Right click, Run As Administrator)
 - Run the following command
+- ```set-executionpolicy unrestricted;```
+- Close powerhsell
+- Open powershell WITHOUT administrative privilages
+- Run the following command

 ```
-set-executionpolicy unrestricted;
-iex (new-object net.webclient.downloadstring('https://github.com/jstanley/scoop-setup/raw/master/script/install.ps1?raw=true'));
+iex (new-object net.webclient).downloadstring('https://github.com/juliostanley/scoop-setup/raw/master/script/install.ps1?raw=true');
 ```

+### Why use scoop?

+So you do not need to simulate a linux environment inside windows, yet have access to all the common utitlities: ps, grep, sed, vim, git, ssh-add, ssh-agent, sudo, etc...
+All of these done from powershell, which provides you with many other utiltites native to windows.
+It also provides you with a very simple package manager which can be used to easily install other dependencies like Nodejs (scoop install nodejs).
+They will all be under a single directory.
+It will also update your PATH when needed.

-# Where is everything installed
+### Where is everything installed

 Scoop will "install" everything under ~/AppData/Local/scoop

-# How to add more entries to the repository?
+### How to add more entries to the repository?

 - You can either use buckets which are directories with json files (each describes for scoop how to install a package)
 - You can create a single json and use that to install some package

-# Useful powershell commands
+### Useful powershell commands

 - ```scoop uninstall scoop```
 - ```scoop list``` Show installed packages